oracle/truffleruby/doc/user/compatibility.md

 ## C Extension Compatibility

+#### Identifiers may be macros or functions

+Identifiers which are normally macros may be functions, functions may be macros, and global variables may be macros.
+This causes problems where they are used in a context which relies on a particular implementation, for example a global variable assigned to an initial value which was a macro, like `Qnil`, which is a macro that evaluates to a function call in TruffleRuby.

 #### Storing Ruby objects in native structures and arrays

 You cannot store a Ruby object in a structure or array that has been natively